Recipes to create a test for modeling and products from it with their own hands at home

 - Cream 2 tsp.

 Recipe 6.
-For large items (this can be a plate or a ceramic tile):
+For large items (you can make a plate or ceramic tile from this):

 - Flour 1/5 cup;